 This is my personal story and how I relate to it.
 It is not a blueprint to measure others.

 There are fake tribes and phony Indians out there, but there are also legitimate tribes and legitimately connected members that haven’t fared well so far under colonizer control or other issues.
 That is why I say every situation is unique.
-There could be a number of mitigating factors; refusal to cooperate with colonizers, missed a census, infighting, disenrollments, competing economically with non-natives and many other possibilities… With hundreds, even possibly thousands of tribes, and even more personal relationships to tribes, there is no way I could rationally speak authoritatively about every situation.
+There could be a number of mitigating factors; ‘insufficient’ blood quantum, refusal to cooperate with colonizers, missed a census, infighting, disenrollments, competing economically with non-Natives and other possibilities… With hundreds, even possibly thousands of tribes, and even more personal relationships to tribes, there is no way I could rationally speak authoritatively about every situation.

 I am 100% Native.
 I am connected.
 Connected by DNA, blood quantum, descent, relationship, citizenship in the Muscogee (Creek) Nation, education, participation and growth.
 I was born Native.
 It’s a gift of inestimable value that the Creator, my mother Mona Smith Rothschild and many other ancestors gave to me.
 No one could validate it except them.
-No one can invalidate it or take it away except me, and that won’t happen.
+No one can invalidate it or take it away except me, and I will not be relinquishing it.